katma889/CRW-assembly-pipeline/README.md

 guppy_basecaller -i ../ -s . --flowcell FLO-MIN106 --kit SQK-LSK109 --num_callers 4 -x auto --recursive --trim_barcodes --disable_qscore_filtering

 ```
-##  Along we the merged fastqc files from guppy we also got the sequencing summary.txt file which we process further with pycoQC-2.5.2 which hives the html file in output makes the viewing data for quality easier.
+##  Along we the merged fastqc files from guppy we also got the sequencing summary.txt file which we process further with pycoQC-2.5.2 which gives the html file in output makes the viewing data for quality easier.
 Script for pycoqc
 ```
 #!/bin/bash -e